hoffmanmc/slingShot/README.md

-# slingShot
+# slingShot 🏹
-An easily modular tool for sending PostGres data to an endpoint as Json, written in Python.
+An tool for sending data from Postgres to an endpoint as JSON.